Delicia2000/Complaints_Classification/README.md

 ## Fine-Tuning the Model

 ### Hyperparameter Tuning with GridSearch
 To improve the model’s performance, we applied GridSearch for hyperparameter tuning.
+Grid search is  method that tries every possible combination of specified hyperparameters for a machine learning model to find the best combination that optimizes model performance.
 The following image demonstrates the process of fine-tuning the model:

 ![GridSearch Fine-Tuning](https://github.com/user-attachments/assets/dc15058e-dfbd-4ae7-a606-738fe87f7abb)